Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `java-servlet-webapp-roles`.
    - Under **Supported account types**, select an option.
      - Select **Accounts in this organizational directory only** if you're building an application for use only by users in your tenant (**single-tenant**).
-     - Select **Accounts in any organizational directory** if you'd like users in any Azure AD tenant to be able to use your application (**multi-tenant**).
-     - Select **Accounts in any organizational directory and personal Microsoft accounts** for the widest set of customers (**multi-tenant** that also supports Microsoft personal accounts).
-   - Select **Personal Microsoft accounts** for use only by users of personal Microsoft accounts (e.g., Hotmail, Live, Skype, Xbox accounts).
    - In the **Redirect URI** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/ms-identity-java-servlet-webapp-roles/auth/redirect`.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.